Wondering where your ATAR can take you?

 VTAC provides prompts to applicants ensuring that they check their details carefully.
 For example, if you apply for a course that requires you to have submitted an extra requirement, such as a folio, VTAC will ask you whether you have done this.
 Please refer to the VTAC website to ensure you have completed any necessary extra requirements.

+Study pathways provide opportunities for you to transfer between RMIT courses - but the exact process can vary depending on each individual course.
 Please refer to the RMIT Pathways page to find the possible pathways that students can undertake.
 These may include Certificates, Diplomas, Advanced Diplomas and Associate Degrees.

 If you still need more guidance please call Info Corner on 03 9925 2260.